weiliansong/A-Scan2BIM/README.md

 # Updates

+[06/14/2024]
+Updated our assistive demo so it accepts user-provided point cloud.
+Please visit [here](QUICKSTART.md) for instructions.

 [12/08/2023]
 We are unable to release data for two floors, as the point clouds are unfortunately not available for download.